President and Chief Executive Officer, Heather Allen, CAWA

 Erin started at HALO in 2011 as an Animal Care Specialist on HALO's cat team.
-From there she moved into Customer Service at the front desk, then onto HALO's Development Department as the Outreach Manager.
+From there she moved into Customer Service and Public Relations/Fundraising, then onto HALO's Development Department as the Outreach Manager.

 Erin is married and has a wonderful son along with three kitties, one of which was a "foster failure" - or a success, depending on how you look at it.
 When asked about the future of HALO she states, "I believe that HALO has an important role in the community and I'm glad to be a part of something so great!
 My hope is that all the rescues can come together to help the animal homelessness and overpopulation problem."